- Professor of Women’s and Gender Studies at Berea College

 - Candidly uses the classroom to indoctrinate students to her political philosophy

 Born in rural Kentucky on September 25, 1952, Gloria Jean Watkins is better known by her revolutionary nom de guerre,“bell hooks,” which, as a form of protest against the grammatical conventions of the Western society that she detests, she chooses not to capitalize.
 A self-proclaimed lesbian, hooks also describes herself as “a Buddhist Christian” and an “insurgent Black intellectual voice” committed to a “renewed liberation struggle.”
-She has been a professor of Women's and Gender Studies at Berea College since 2004.
-For details about hooks's formal education as well as other teaching positions she has held, click here.
+She has been a professor of Women’s and Gender Studies at Berea College since 2004.

 Over the course of her professional life, hooks has authored more than 35 books and papers, of which a large percentage focus on the race, gender, and class “hierarchies” that, in her view, dominate every aspect of the social order and its culture.
 In her 1991 essay, “Theory as Liberatory Practice,” hooks contends that feminist theory is primarily a political tool that should be used to “challenge the status quo” of America’s “white supremacist capitalist patriarchy.”